-- 5. A report would appear as follows along with Animal information: - a.
-Example: ALPHA S1 CASEIN RESULT = A/E - 6.
-As with all DNA information contracted through ADGA, ADGA retains proprietary rights to the results of Alpha S1 casein testing for each animal.
-Samples submitted for analysis of Alpha S1 Casein status through the ADGA shall become the property of the contract laboratory upon receipt and may be used for general research purposes.
-Persons submitting samples for Alpha S1 Casein testing through the ADGA agree to indemnify and hold the ADGA harmless against any losses, costs or damages, including attorney fees arising from the results of the performed tests. - 7.
-"Grandfather Clause":For a p eriod of one year following the implementation of this policy, animals tested prior to the date of implementation shall be entitled to have Alpha S1 Casein test results included in the ADGA database upon submission of paperwork confirming test results issued by the laboratory that conducted the test.
-Information provided by the laboratory must include the animal's registration number, OR breed, gender, date of birth and tattoo information in addition to test results. - Upon the breeder's request, this information may also be included in the animal's permanent record as outlined above.
-A processing fee as well as the standard fee for certificate revision shall apply.
+- 6. As with all DNA information contracted through ADGA, ADGA retains proprietary rights to the results of scrapie variant testing for each animal.
+Samples submitted for analysis of scrapie variant testing status through the ADGA shall become the property of the contract laboratory upon receipt and may be used for general research purposes.
+Persons submitting samples for scrapie variant testing through the ADGA - to indemnify and hold the ADGA harmless against any losses, costs or damages, including attorney fees arising from the results of the performed tests. - 8.
+Test results for scrapie variant testing can be included in the ADGA database upon submission of paperwork confirming test results issued by the laboratory that conducted the test along with payment of the data transfer fee.
+Information provided by the laboratory must include the animal's registration number, OR breed, gender, date of birth and tattoo information in addition to test results. - 9.
+All testing results for genetic factors run through the American Dairy Goat Association will be published on the performance pedigree (currently possible) and registration papers (once programming is in place).
+This currently includes G6S, Alpha-S1-Casein, and Scrapie Resistance Variant testing.
+This will be effective for all test requests on or after January 1, 2021 and will remain included for perpetuity on that animal's record.
+Only submissions made by the breeder or any owner of record will be automatically published.
+Samples, such semen, submitted by a third party will only be published with the consent of the breeder or any owner of record.
+All animals tested prior to January 1, 2021 will still require breeder consent to published.